It’s Time to Silence That Super Annoying Troll – Once & For All! (Updated for 2020)

 But no more!
 Be gone, Troll!

-Here is your step-by-step guide to blocking a person from a Facebook Business page who hasn’t liked it in 2019.
+Here are two step-by-step guides to blocking a person from a Facebook Business page who hasn’t liked it in 2020.

 - Open Facebook in your Chrome browser & go to your business/organization’s page

 - Do the same in another tab